Well Certification and Water Quality: Ensuring Safe and Clean Water for Your Home

 October 5, 2023 | Environmental Services

 This is a publication by the Pennsylvania Dept. of Environmental Protection regarding radon in homes.
 It explains the essence of radon gas, how radon gets into your home, and radon mitigation methods.
-We send you this publication when we performed a radon gas test on your home or prospective home.Pennsylvania_Citizens_Guide_To_Radon.pdf
+We are required to send you this publication when we performed a radon gas test on your home or prospective home.Pennsylvania_Citizens_Guide_To_Radon.pdf

 Read More